NWU-MuST/STP-appserver/app_server/tools/README.md

 ## authdb.py

-Used to create a admin and user authentication databases for different services:
+Used to create an admin and user authentication databases for different services:

 ```
-./authdb.py /path/to/database/name.db rootpass
+./authdb.py --rootpass rootpass /path/to/database/admin.db
+./authdb.py /path/to/database/auth.db
 ```

 This tool should be used to create a single authentication database for project and editor and a single administration database.